pbzpooh123/Chayanon_Yimyam_Port/README.md

 ### 🌍 Infinite Deflect- Multiplayer
 * Worked as Game Developer
 * fast-paced, multiplayer PvP game
-* A science fiction real-time strategy game where players engage in strategic battles and resource management to dominate the Enemy.
-The game features multiplayer functionality, allowing players to connect and compete in real-time within the same lobby.

 ## Key Contributions
-- **Multiplayer Connection:** Developed the system for real-time player connections using the Unity Netcode framework.
+- Multiplayer Connection: Developed the system for real-time player connections using the Unity Netcode framework.
-- **Lobby Management:** Implemented systems for generating and discovering active lobbies, ensuring smooth matchmaking.
+- Lobby Management: Implemented systems for generating and discovering active lobbies, ensuring smooth matchmaking.
-- **Team Customization:** Designed and integrated team color selection to personalize and enhance the multiplayer experience.
+- Gameplay System : Implemented systems for player movement and the ball that will randomly select player and after it hit the player or "Deflect" by player will randomly select another player.

 ![TerraForge GIF](https://github.com/SuNnY54569/SuNnY54569/blob/acbb43f1d15c94f8ee3fbc2918b130af1eb1f74a/TerraForge%20Trailer.gif)